frederic-perez/AmE-dictionary/data/dictionary.md

 __an eye for an eye, a tooth for a tooth__ _idiom_ Compensation or retribution that is (or should be) of an equal amount or degree to the injury or offense that was originally dealt.
 The saying comes from various passages in the Old Testament, including in Exodus, Leviticus, and Deuteronomy.
 __anachronism__
 __analyst__ :pencil2:
-__anathema__ _n_ :five: Something that one absolutely and positively cannot stand is anathema.
+__anathema__ _n_ :six: Something that one absolutely and positively cannot stand is anathema.
 Garlic is anathema to vampires (ditto for stakes and daylight).
 So is kryptonite to Superman or a silver bullet to a werewolf.
 __anchor__ :mute:[anc~~h~~or]
 __anchovies__
 __ancillary<sup>1</sup>__ _adj_ :two::mega::hammer: